lym/address-me/README.md

 # AddressMe
-addressme is a simple commandline utility that returns a map code corresponding to the supplied latitude and logitude arguments.
+addressme is a simple commandline utility that returns a mapcode corresponding to the supplied latitude and logitude arguments.

-A mapcode is simple string representing a location.
+A [mapcode](http://www.mapcode.com/) is simple string representing a location.

-Sample latitude, longitude pair:
-lat:  0.341510
-lon: 32.593860

 # Usage